energywebfoundation/ew-did-registry/docs/classes/operator.md

 *Implementation of [IOperator](../interfaces/ioperator.md)*

-Defined in did-resolver/src/models/operator.ts:67
+Defined in did-resolver/src/models/operator.ts:93

-Empty for current implementation
+Empty for this implementation

 **Parameters:**